The Cowrie Foundation Scholarships

-Created to offer support to our Black African and Caribbean heritage students from socio-economically challenged backgrounds.
+Created to offer support to Black British undergraduates from socio-economically disadvantaged backgrounds.

-The Cowrie Scholarship Foundation, in partnership with the Black Heart Foundation and the University of York, will offer at least one scholarship to support Black African and Caribbean heritage students from socio-economically under-represented backgrounds.
+The Cowrie Scholarship Foundation, in partnership with the University of York, will offer at least one scholarship to support Black British undergraduate students from socio-economically disadvantaged backgrounds.

-The Cowrie Scholarship Foundation wants to empower 100 financially disadvantaged Black British students through UK universities in the next decade.
-This will be achieved by funding their fees and living expenses in partnership with universities, donors and businesses, supported by mentors.
+The Cowrie Scholarship Foundation wants to empower over 100 financially disadvantaged Black British students through UK universities in the next decade.
+This will be achieved by funding their fees and living expenses in partnership with universities, donors, and businesses, supported by mentors and a full mentorship programme.

 Open to UK (home) students only.